WDD 130: Web Fundamentals

 Answers

-1. opening or start tag
+1. opening or start tag of a paragraph element.

-2. closing or end tag
+2. closing or end tag of a paragraph element.

-4. content or the text node of the paragraph element.
+4. The content the paragraph element.

-5. An HTML paragraph Element
+5. An HTML paragraph Element that contains text and a hyperlink.

 <img src="images/sample.png" alt="A sample image">